 A pomegranate mimosa is a festive and elegant drink to add to your holidays.
 In this easy recipe, the classic mimosa get a seasonal makeover.
 All you need is a lime, sugar, champagne, pomegranate juice, pomegranate seeds and some rosemary to make this holiday drink for your friends and family to enjoy.

 You guys, this drink is SO easy to make!
 The hardest part is picking out the champagne, and if that makes you nervous... don't worry, I've got you covered.
 I'm going to walk you through each step so you can walk down the champagne aisle with confidence and whip up this drink like the domestic goddess that you are.

 When cooking with wine, I truly think quality has a MAJOR impact on flavor, but when it comes to a mimosa....it's OK to make your selection based on the price tag.
-A classic champange is going to have a bit more minerality in it’s flavor, but a fruity prosecco is a wonderful choice as well.
+A classic champagne is going to have a bit more minerals in its flavor, but a fruity prosecco is a wonderful choice as well.

 How stunning is this drink?
 It looks SO elegant and pretty but its so simple!